KabbAmine/zeavim.vim/README.md

 		nmap NEW_MAPPING <Plug>ZVKeyDoc

-Or you can in a global way change the leader key in Vim (Is / by default) by putting in your vimrc:
+Or you can in a global way change the leader key in Vim (`/` by default) by putting in your vimrc:

 	let mapleader="NEW_LEADER_KEY"